Building hana-opensap-cloud-2020 Part 1: Introduction

 Or direct links here:

 But I also know that not everyone wants to learn by watching videos.
-Some people (myself included) actually prefer reading.
+Some people (myself included) prefer reading.
 And that brings us directly to this blog series.
 This is the first in the series in which I will also walk through the re-creation of the hana-open-sap-cloud-2020 project in written format.
-Not so much the step by step; as that would be more of a tutorial.
-Instead I will use these blog posts to discuss the architecture and concepts that support these videos.
+Not so much the step by step as that would be more of a tutorial.
+Instead, I will use these blog posts to discuss the architecture and concepts that support these videos.

-As this blog series builds out I will continue to return here to this post to keep a sort of Table of Contents linking to all parts.
+As this blog series builds out, I will continue to return here to this post to keep a sort of Table of Contents linking to all parts.
 This is my rough outline and subject to change:

 Building hana-opensap-cloud-2020 Part 1: Introduction — You are here

-Building hana-opensap-cloud-2020 Part 2: Project Setup and First DB Build — Coming Soon!
+Building hana-opensap-cloud-2020 Part 2: Project Setup and First DB Build

 So often I get the question: I’m new to HANA (or want to update my skills); but there is so much out there, I’m not sure where to start.
 I hope that this blog post serves as bit of map to those people and offers opinions on how and where to start.
-The path isn’t a straight line because we all have to deal with different versions and deployment options as well as different use cases.
+The path isn’t a straight line because we all must deal with different versions and deployment options as well as different use cases.
 No one learning path is going to be perfect for all developers.
 But hopefully I’ve at least given you some thoughts and jumping off points to begin your own journey.